 No, I thought the North and South had hated each other!

 I knew my Granny Tracy.
 At 98, she was alive and well, full of energy, beauty and grace.
-Though deaf since a young woman, she loved to write and tell stories, too.
+Though deaf since a young woman, she loved to tell stories, too.
+And write them.
 Her father John Seay had been the mayor of Rome and a riverboat captain.
 She was a feminist and Civil Rights activist, like a long line of Tracy’s.

 Grandpa went on.
 “My father, James Grant Tracy, was the son of Osgood Vose Tracy, my grandfather, who fought in the Civil War.
 Osgood’s younger brother, Will, fought too.”